electric-sql/electric/docs/deployment/fly.md

 You can deploy ElectricSQL to [Fly.io](https://fly.io) and use either an external Postgres or an instance of Fly Postgres as the database for the sync service.
 This guide covers both scenarios:

-  1. Deploying Electric sync service and connecting it to an external Postgres.
+  1. deploying the Electric sync service and connecting it to an external Postgres
-  2. Configuring Fly Postgres and Electric sync service to connect over Fly's private network.
+  2. configuring Fly Postgres and the Electric sync service to connect over Fly's private network

 :::info
 For background on how to successfully deploy the sync service and what needs to connect where, see <DocPageLink path="deployment/concepts" />.